About the Journal

 • Include research notes in updating and assessing in depth some themes of the present status of available archaeometric methods and techniques, as well as techniques in field excavation and on conservation matters.

-• Disseminate information on new techniques developed and ongoing excavations taken place around the Mediterranean region.
+• Disseminate information on new techniques developed and ongoing excavations taken place around the Mediterranean region, region but also Asian, Asian-Pacific and American Continents, focusing on local and diffusion developments.

 • Encourage international discussion on the coupling between Archaeology and Archaeometry in their broader sense, initiating forums of discussion on the establishment of widely accepted criteria of correct approach and solution of particularly current and future archaeological problems.